Jayich-Lab/tray-launcher/README.md

 To run a script, select it in the **Start a Script** submenu from the context menu, or click **[View in Directory]** to see all loaded scripts from a file dialogue, or run `launcher start [script name]`.

 *tray launcher* listens to port `127.0.0.1:7686`.
-If this port is not available, the command line interface will not work.
-To fix this, create a new environment variable named `TRAY_LAUNCHER_PORT` in the control panel and set its value to an available port number.
+If this port is not available, create the environment variable `TRAY_LAUNCHER_PORT` and set its value to an available port number.

-Loggings of *tray launcher* and all scripts will be saved under `%USERPROFILE%\.tray_launcher\logs`.
+A log for the tray launcher and associated .bat scripts will be saved under `%USERPROFILE%\.tray_launcher\logs`.

 In case of *tray launcher* crashing, scripts started via *tray launcher* will NOT be terminated.